Written by The Slide Converter

 Scanners For The High-End Enthusiast

 These are predominantly One-slide-at-a-time-scanners e.g. Nikon Coolscan 5000/8000/9000 ranges.
-Some will accept a carrier for a few slides to be loaded at a time e.g. Nikon ED9000.
-These are at the top-end of consumer scanners and give good quality scans as well as true 4000 DPI resolution, they come in at around £1500-£3000 and some models are no longer made so you may consider second-hand but do read the warning about second-hand scanners further down.
+Some will accept a carrier for a few slides to be loaded at a time e.g. Nikon LS-ED5000.
+These were considered top-end consumer scanners and gave good quality scans for between £1500-£3000.
+Nikon stopped making and supporting these scanners around 2009 so you may consider second-hand but do read the warning about second-hand scanners further down.

 These scanners will typically complete a single slide scan in around 2-5 minutes depending on your scan settings.
 If you go mad with the quality and multi-pass settings you can wait 15 minutes or more for one scan!
 In the manual for these slide scanners, it will mention doing pre-scans to get correct exposure levels and focus for each slide as well.
 The software used with these scanners is complicated and prone to crashing.
 Just look up Nikon NX2 or VueScan software problems to see how many people are pulling their hair out over these issues.
 These consumer scanners are sometimes used by slide scanning companies which charge a premium for the quality but also to cover the costs of loading one slide at a time.